fsuxcks/EmailGenerator/README.md

 > pip3 install bs4
 ***
 ### How it works
-Simply its just sends request to email generating web site, drags email and does it up to 100 times.
+Simply its just sends request to email generating web site, drags email and does it up to 500 times with up to 7 threads.
 Emails are fake, so you cant use it in good services like Instagram or Facebook.
-And you can,t get mails also.
+And you cant get mails also.
 ***
 ###### Work to do:
 + Port to Linux (**NOT DONE**)